Diophantus

-Although Joseph-Louis Lagrange called Diophantus "the inventor of algebra" he did not invent it; however, his exposition became the standard within the Neoplatonic schools of Late antiquity, and its translation into Arabic in the 9th century AD and had influence in the development of later algebra: Diophantus' method of solution matches medieval Arabic algebra in its concepts and overall procedure.
+Joseph-Louis Lagrange called Diophantus "the inventor of algebra"; his exposition became the standard within the Neoplatonic schools of Late antiquity, and its translation into Arabic in the 9th century AD and had influence in the development of later algebra: Diophantus' method of solution matches medieval Arabic algebra in its concepts and overall procedure.
 The 1621 edition of Arithmetica by Bachet gained fame after Pierre de Fermat wrote his famous "Last Theorem" in the margins of his copy.

 In modern use, Diophantine equations are algebraic equations with integer coefficients for which integer solutions are sought.
 Diophantine geometry and Diophantine approximations are two other subareas of number theory that are named after him.
 Some problems from the Arithmetica have inspired modern work in both abstract algebra and number theory.
+As a result of his work, he has sometimes been referred to as the father of algebra.

 Biography

 The exact details of Diophantus' life are obscure.
 Although he probably flourished in the third century CE, he may have lived anywhere between 170 BCE, roughly contemporaneous with Hypsicles, the latest author he quotes from, and 350 CE, when Theon of Alexandria quotes from him.
 Paul Tannery suggested that a reference to an "Anatolius" as a student of Diophantus in the works of Michael Psellos may refer to the early Christian bishop Anatolius of Alexandria, who may possibly the same Anatolius mentioned by Eunapius as a teacher of the pagan Neopythagorean philosopher Iamblichus, either of which would place him in the 3rd century CE.